 If you are willing to spend the money to fly in comfort, purchasing a seat for your child can be a great way to improve the quality of your time onboard your flight.
 Your child will need to be secured in a proper child restraint, such as a car seat, during times that the seat-belt indicator is on.
 Airplanes don’t have UAS systems, so you will need to be familiar with how to install your airline approved car seat.

-Some airlines allow parents of young infants to book a bunker bassinet, which is a small cot or bed that attaches to the wall of an airplanes bunker divider.
-These can be a huge score if your airline offers them, but you need to book them very early and often need to contact the airline directly to ensure that it is an option.
+Some airlines allow parents of young infants to book a bunker bassinet, which is a small cot or bed that attaches to the wall of an airplane’s bunker divider.
+This can be a huge score if your airline offers them, but you need to book them very early and often need to contact the airline directly to ensure that it is an option.

 Booking your flight

 Whenever possible, target non-stop flights.
 Limiting the boarding/de-boarding time as well as time spent organizing your family and packing/unpacking will significantly reduce the stress of your travel experience.

 If you have the opportunity, choose an aisle seat.
 Children need to use the bathroom, a lot.
 Plus they like to get up and walk around the plane and introduce themselves to absolutely everyone on the flight.
 Choosing an aisle seat will help maintain your sanity as well as that of anyone who you’re seated with.

 Liquids and food

 The standard for liquid allowance on a flight is that no item can contain more than 100 ml of liquid in your carry-on baggage.
 These numbers, however, change when you are flying with children.
 Parents are allowed to bring enough formula, breast milk, and juice to keep your child nourished during your flight.